poseidon-framework/poseidon-framework.github.io/janno_details.md

 ##### Contamination

 Contamination of ancient DNA with foreign reads is a major challenge for archaeogenetics.
-There exist multiple competing ideas, algorithms and software tools to estimate the degree of contamination for individual samples (e.g. ANGSD ([Korneliussen/Albrechtsen/Nielsen 2014](https://doi.org/10.1186/s12859-014-0356-4)), contamLD ([Nakatsuka et al. 2020](https://doi.org/10.1186/s13059-020-02111-2)) or hapCon ([Huang/Ringbauer 2022](https://doi.org/10.1093/bioinformatics/btac390))), with some methods only applicable under certain circumstances (e.g. popular X-chromosome based approaches only work on male individuals).
+There exist multiple competing ideas, algorithms and software tools to estimate the degree of contamination for individual samples (e.g. ANGSD ([@Korneliussen2014](https://doi.org/10.1186/s12859-014-0356-4)), contamLD ([@Nakatsuka2020](https://doi.org/10.1186/s13059-020-02111-2)) or hapCon ([@Huang2022](https://doi.org/10.1093/bioinformatics/btac390))), with some methods only applicable under certain circumstances (e.g. popular X-chromosome based approaches only work on male individuals).
 Also the results of different methods tend to differ both in the degree of contamination they estimate and in the way the output is usually encoded.
 To cover the multitude of methods in this domain, and to make the results representable in the `.janno` file, we offer the `Contamination_*` column family.

 `Contamination` is a list column to represent the different contamination values estimated for a sample with one or multiple software tools.
 As usual multiple values are separated by `;`.